 How to Make Simple Syrup (Recipe)

 Every home bartender needs a great recipe for how to make sweet Simple Syrups.

-From classic cocktails like Mai Tais to fun, fruity Raspberry Mojitos, many of the best drinks – and mocktails! – are made with a sugary syrup to help balance the taste of the alcohol and other bitter or savory ingredients.
+From classic cocktails like Mai Tais to fun, fruity Raspberry Mojitos, many of the best boozy drinks (and mocktails) are made with a sugary syrup to help balance the taste of the alcohol and other bitter or savory ingredients.

 This recipe is terrific to use as a base to then customize with whatever flavors you like.
-Add fresh mint, rosemary, lavender, lemon, or any number of other ingredients to really enhance your favorite cocktails!
+Add fresh mint, rosemary, lavender, thyme, lemon, or any number of other ingredients to really enhance your favorite cocktails!

 What Ingredients You Need

 This recipe begins with just two basic ingredients:

-- Granulated sugar – or turbinado or demerara sugar, if you prefer
+- Sugar (Granulated) – or turbinado, demerara or brown sugar, if you prefer

 How to Make Simple Syrup from Scratch

 This easy 3-step process takes only about 5 minutes…

-- First, place a small pot over medium heat and combine the water and sugar.
+- First, place a small pot or saucepan over medium heat and combine equal parts of water and sugar.

 - Stir, and bring to a boil.
 Once the mixture starts boiling, stir again and remove the pot from the heat.
-If making a Simple Syrup with herbs, this is when you add them into the hot liquid.
+(Do Not allow it to simmer on the burner.)
+If making a Simple Syrup with herbs, this is when you add them to the hot liquid.

 - Cool to room temperature in the pot before transferring to an airtight container.